PrayujaTeli/Blog/README.md

 # teliprayuja.github.io

-Below are some Blog I have wrote to share content that I have learned.
+Below are some Blogs I have wrote to share content that I have learned.
 Feel free to explore.

 **Blogs:**
 1. [ping Command](https://teliprayuja.github.io/Blog/ping)